 Seasoning your pan will allow you to create a completely nonstick surface and will transform the way you view stainless steel frying pans.
 Before you follow this guide, ensure that you have checked out our guide on how to clean stainless steel pans.

-How To Season A Stainless Steel Pan In 10 Steps:
+How To Season A Stainless Steel Pan

 - Pre-heat your pan on medium-high heat for about three minutes.